Life

 All those T-shirts

 Yes, it happens.
 Hopes and dreams get scattered.
 Try as you might, you could not prevent it.
-And there you are: devasted and degraded; broken and tearful.
+And there you are: devastated and degraded; broken and tearful.

 Forget about the rebound relationships.
 They will probably leave you more scarred.
 You can ask me.
 Been there.
 Done that.
 Got the dresser full of T-shirts.

-One of the T-shirts dated back to 1976.
+One of the T-shirts dates back to 1976.
 The year Mom and Dad got divorced.
 Theirs was a stormy marriage.
 Lots of stress, fights, shouting, and silence.
 Deadly silence.

 It started in 1969.
 The break-up, not the marriage.
 Their wedding date was December 5, 1953.
-The break-up was long and slow and devastating.
+The break-up was long, slow, and devastating.
 And you do not hide it from the kids.
 They know.
 They know all too well.

-life05My brother and I shared a room.
+018-firstMy brother and I shared a room.
 The telephone was across our room’s door in the passage.
-There Dad sat and talked to her on the phone.
+There, Dad sat and talked to her on the phone.
 With a soft and tender voice.
 The way lovers do.
 Later that evening, Mom and Dad would shout at each other in their room adjacent to ours.
 They way haters do.

 No need to spell it out to a five-year-old.
 I knew what he did was wrong.
 And I knew all too well who the culprits were.
 And no, I was not too small.